turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/refactoring_controllers.markdown

 13. `bundle exec rake db:seed`
 14. `rails s`, and visit `127.0.0.1:3000` to see if the front page will load.

+#### Warmup

+* What tools do you have to help you refactor in Ruby/Rails?
+* What might you see in your code that would make you feel like you need to refactor?

 #### The Rules

 When attempting to push logic down the stack, keep the following ideas/questions in mind: